firemark/pixelopolis/docs/_sources/articles/tutorial/hello-cube.rst.txt

         param: value;
     }

-So, at first we need to create *the world*, it's a main rule who describe sizes and first rendered object:
+First, you need to create *the world*, the main rule describing sizes and the first rendered object:

 .. code-block:: scss